If it seems too good to be true, it probably is.

 They’ll often claim that there is a problem with your account, and request you click a link to verify your details on a fake copy of a company website.
 Sometimes they can be as simple as a short message saying you have a parcel on the way, but if you click the link, malware may be installed on your device.
 Or you may receive as a message on social media from one of your friends asking you to click on a suspicious link.

 Most organisations will have their own email domain and company accounts.
 For example, legitimate emails from P&N Bank will read ‘@pnbank.com.au’.
+Sometimes we use reputable partners to securely send emails or contracts on our behalf.
 If the domain name (the bit after the @ symbol) matches the apparent sender of the email, the message is probably legitimate.
 By contrast, if the email comes from an address that isn’t affiliated with the apparent sender, it’s almost certainly a scam.
 The most obvious way to spot a phishing email is if the sender uses a public email domain, such as ‘@gmail.com’.
+If you are ever in doubt make sure you contact us.

 If you receive one of these communications, you should avoid clicking on any links or filling in any forms and delete it immediately.
 Be aware of anything that includes a sense of urgency or is asking for your personal information and always keep an eye out for any email addresses that don’t look legitimate.
 This could be easy to spot as a completely random sequence, or as subtle as a spelling error.